CodeWringer/ambersteel/documents/en/scenarios/adventures/the-night-that-would-not-die/the-night-that-would-not-die.md

 #### The Great Library
 One of the oldest buildings in town, the Great Library is host to parchments, scrolls and books pertaining a wide field of knowledge.
 That alone won't rouse the interest of someone looking to get out of the city.
 But if the players come across it, a citizen outside will hail them and beg them to rescue their friend whose trapped inside.

+His friend was looking for a recent map of the sewers he knew was inside, but when the invasion began, got trapped inside.

-They themselves have a broken leg and thus can't do it themselves.
+He himself has a broken leg and thus can't do it himself.
 If the players agree, they'll have to act quickly, to find the trapped friend somewhere in the bowels of the large, but disintegrating building.

-If they find them in time, they'll have to free them from some rubble.
+If they find him in time, they'll have to free him from some rubble.
 With combined strength, they should be able to lift the smoldering wooden beam that's trapped the man underneath.

 Perceptive players may notice a silver broach laying nearby.
 Especially knowledgable characters will know this to be the identifying mark of the secretive **Mechanite Order**.
 If they confront him about it, the man will admit to being a mechanite.

-If they help him get to safety outside, both he and his friend will tell the players of a secret mechanite workshop not far from the library.
+If they help him get to safety outside, and the PCs identified them as Mechanites, both he and his friend will tell the players of a secret mechanite workshop not far from the library.
 If they help both men get there safely, they'll open the way and disable the guardian-type automaton inside.
 From there, they send them through a relatively safe section of the sewers.
 The mechanites will remain in the workshop, insisting that their work cannot be allowed to go to waste.

+Otherwise, if the PCs failed to figure out they're dealing with Mechanites, the men will simply tell them of a remote way into the sewers, and to try and head north.

 #### The Mechanite Workshop
 Not far from the Great Library, a secret mechanite workshop is hidden in the basement of a stone-mason house.
 The building stands out, because few other buildings around are made of stone.
 As such, it is standing in good enough shape to investigate.